saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/crashpad.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Crashpad is an open-source library initially developed by Google as a successor to the Google Breakpad library.
+Crashpad is an open source library initially developed by Google as a successor to the Google Breakpad library.
 It is used in popular software such as Google Chrome and by companies such as Slack and Spotify.

 For existing users of Crashpad, Backtrace has plug-and-play support.
 It has a robust architecture designed to allow for high customizability and stability even in the face of the most obscure software crashes.